Surgical Procedures: Surgery and Staging for Liver Cancer

 Your medical team will talk with you about the medications you will be taking, such as those for pain, blood clot, infection, constipation prevention, organ anti-rejection and/or other conditions.

 Common changes to activity level and postoperative instructions for a liver resection are to:

 - Take medications as prescribed.

 - Avoid tub bathing.

-- Take stool softeners and laxatives as directed, increase fluid intake and avoid foods that make you constipated.
+- Take stool softeners and laxatives as told, increase fluid intake, and avoid foods that make you constipated.

 - Do not drive while taking narcotic pain medications.

 Transplant patients may have other post-operative instructions and should speak with their healthcare team.